ekknod/acdrv/README.md

 # acdrv
-currently it can catch general mouse input manipulation [no HVCI]
+currently it can catch general mouse input manipulation [no HVCI support]